-You may only apply for an exemption if you are employed in a Sensitive post.
-If you wish to apply for exemption or if you are unsure about your position on any of the above, obtain guidance from the Human Resources (extension 9000, option 3).
+You may only apply for an exemption if you are employed in a sensitive post.
+If you wish to apply for exemption or if you are unsure about your position on any of the above, obtain guidance from the Human Resources, extension 9000, option 3.

-14 The media
+The media

-The Council's public image and reputation is affected by how it is presented in the media.
+The council's public image and reputation is affected by how it is presented in the media.
 All employees are therefore required to observe certain rules when liaising with journalists.

-All media enquiries MUST be referred immediately to the Council's media team in the Marketing and Communications Department (telephone: 020 8825 8686 email press@ealing.gov.uk and).
-This ensures that information given to the media is accurate and reflects the Council's view.
-No other Council staff are allowed to talk to journalists.
+All media enquiries must be referred immediately to the council's media team in the communications department, on 020 8825 8686 or email press@ealing.gov.uk.
+This ensures that information given to the media is accurate and reflects the council's view.
+No other council staff are allowed to talk to journalists.

-To ensure that the Council can respond to media enquiries at all times, the media team provides a 24-hour service 7 days per week including on Bank Holidays.
+To ensure that the council can respond to media enquiries at all times, the media team provides a 24-hour service 7 days per week including on Bank Holidays.
 It can be contacted outside normal business hours via the out of hours service 020 8825 5000.

-If you are aware of an issue that will cause media interest, or are told that someone intends to contact the media about the Council or its services, you should immediately inform a member of the media team.
+If you are aware of an issue that will cause media interest or are told that someone intends to contact the media about the council or its services, you should immediately inform a member of the media team.